 - Complete the Application for Registration, Renewal, Replacement or Transfer or Plates and/or Stickers, and Custom Plate Application and submit to DMV with fees.

-Customized plates typically take between eight and 10 weeks to receive, and if the requested plate is not available, customers will be notified.
+Customized plates typically take between 8 and 10 weeks to receive, and if the requested plate is not available, customers will be notified.

-Your personalization can have between one and six characters plus one extra space or hyphen.
+Your personalization can have between 1 and 6 characters plus 1 extra space or hyphen.
 Each character block can have a letter, number or hyphen, or you can leave some blank.
 However, there are no special characters or punctuation marks allowed.